Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Background

 The quantum homology $\QH_*(M; \Pi)$ is $\Z$--graded so that $\deg (a \otimes q^d t^\kappa)= \deg (a) +2d$ with $a \in H_*(M)$. \ The {\it quantum intersection product} $a*b \in \QH_{i+j -\dim M}(M; \Pi)$, of classes $a \in H_i(M)$ and $b \in H_j(M)$ has the form

 where $H_2^S(M;\Z)$ is the image of $\pi_2(M)$ under the Hurewicz map.
 The homology class $(a*b)_B \in H_{i+j-\dim M +2c_1(B)}(M)$ is defined by the requirement that

 In this formula $ \GW^M_{B,3}(a,b,c) \in \Q$ denotes the Gromov--Witten invariant that counts the number of spheres in $M$ in class $B$ that meet cycles representing the classes $a,b,c \in H_*(M)$.
-The product $*$ is extended to $\QH_*(M)$ by linearity over $\Pi$, and is associative.
+The product $*$ is extended to $\QH_*(M)$ by linearity over $\Pi$, and is associative (see \cite[Proposition 11.1.9]{McDSal} for a proof of this fact).
 It also respects the $\Z$--grading and gives $\QH_*(M)$ the structure of a graded commutative ring, with unit $[M]$.